The Best and Worst Diets for Heart Health

 This diet is based on what some people believe our Paleolithic ancestors ate.
 It consists solely of foods available to a hunter-gatherer society: grass-fed meat, fish, eggs, nuts, seeds, vegetables, and fruit.
 The plan eliminates all grains, beans, dairy, processed foods, and refined sugar.

-A typical day on the paleo diet: Breakfast: Free range eggs cooked in coconut oil with natural bacon and sauteed vegetables.
+A typical day on the paleo diet: Breakfast: Free range eggs cooked in coconut oil with natural bacon and sautéed vegetables.
 Lunch: Organic chicken thighs with a baked sweet potato and vegetables.
 Snack: Nuts and seeds with dried coconut.
 Dinner: Grass-fed steak with squash and greens.

 Bottom line: Eliminating processed foods and refined sugar?
 Great.
 Dumping all grains and legumes?
 Not so great—these fiber-rich foods can do wonders for your heart health.
-Follow these lifesaving tips to prevent heart disease.

 Worst: Low-Fat, High-Carb Diet